gabepalomin/EcoCerch/README.md

 # HackViolet2023
 Hackviolet Submission

+EcoCerch is a website that allows users to know which companies take pride in helping the environment.
+Each company listen provides services that are eco-friendly.

+How to Use:

 Run "Flask.py" in python terminal.
 Input an organization name in the search bar to see what certifications they have.